 Ya Ting proudly countered that I spoke Mandarin very well (which is a quite inflated version of the truth), as she always did when people asked if I could speak Chinese.
 She added that I love spicy food and use chopsticks quite well, with obvious pride.

-During the discussion the kid who gave us the lift quietly transferred our belongings to his uncle’s car then took his leave without a word.
-I regretted that I didn’t get to thank him but he wasn’t seeking thanks.
+During the discussion, the kid who gave us the lift quietly transferred our belongings to his uncle’s car then took his leave without a word.
+I regretted that I didn’t get to thank him, but he wasn’t seeking thanks.
 He was simply happy to help.

-The real shocker was when his uncle took us to the bus station, gave us the tickets then refused to let us give him money.
+The real shocker was when his uncle took us to the bus station, gave us the tickets, and then refused to let us give him money.
 We tried four times (one more than the traditional three) to insist he let us pay for the lunch and tickets.
 He had no intention of relenting, wishing us a pleasant journey and returning to his car.